ryanrthomas/keepr/Readme.md

 The main goal here is to get users logging in and creating public posts (keeps).
 Once you are creating keeps you should be able to tackle the rest of the application.

-Users will be allowed to create vaults where they can organize the posts of other users so they can recall the keeps they enjoy by looking at that paticular vault.
+Users will be allowed to create vaults where they can organize the posts of other users so they can recall the keeps they enjoy by looking at that particular vault.

 > Remember that a single user can have many vaults but each vault will only belong to a single user.
 Also a vault has many keeps and keeps could have many vaults but only one author or user...

-Also to make things more simplistic once a keep is marked public it can no longer be deleted.
+Also to make things more simplistic, once a keep is marked public it can no longer be deleted.

 ### Step 2 - Adding the functionality

-Once you get to the point where users can create vaults its time to put them to work.
+Once you get to the point where users can create vaults, it's time to put them to work.
 Users need a simple way to add a paticular keep to the vault of their choice while browsing.
-Also to give users some credit for creating excellent keeps lets keep track of the number of times a keep has been added to any vault.
+Also, to give users some credit for creating excellent keeps, let's keep track of the number of times a keep has been added to any vault.
 We also want to keep track of the number of views each keep gets.

 ### Step 3 - Prettify
 What this site is already pretty if you follow the mocks :wink: Make sure the features you add are attactive.